 This page includes information for schools to administer apprenticeship and traineeship programs.
-If you're a student or learner, see: For learners - school based apprenticeships
+Read our information for learners and students.

-School based apprenticeships and traineeships (SBAT) are available to secondary school students over 15 years old who are enrolled in:
+These are available to secondary school students who are over 15 years old are enrolled in VCE or VCAT.

 A SBAT offers students the option of combining part-time employment, school and training.
 The program runs under a contract with an employer and has a training plan registered with the Victorian Registration and Qualifications Authority.
 The training must lead to a nationally recognised qualification.

-Like other VETiS offerings, the vocational training components of SBATs also contribute credit towards a senior secondary certificate.
-Many school based apprentices and trainees move on to a full-time contract with their employer after leaving school, while others choose to continue their education and training at a Registered Training Organisation or university.
+The vocational training components of SBATs also contribute credit towards a senior secondary certificate.
+Many school based apprentices and trainees move on to a full-time contract with their employer after leaving school, while others choose to continue their education and training at a registered training organisation or university.

 Head Start is a new model for school-based apprenticeships and traineeships where students can stay at school an extra year to finish their VCAL, VCE or apprenticeship.
 During this extra year they spend more time doing important, paid, on the job training.